codingflowersfordinosaurs/friend-finder/README.md

 # friend-finder
+## Overview
+- "FriendFinder" application is a "dating" app.
 ## A compatibility-based "FriendFinder" application -- basically a dating app
 - A full-stack site that will take in results from the users' surveys, then compare their answers with those from other users
 - The app will then display the name and picture of the user with the best overall match